dlauterbach/marketplace/avoiding_common_attacks.md

 * There is only one "payable" function ```buyListing```.
 This function performs all state variable updates first and then performs the transfer of Ether from buyer to seller last.

-* All inputs to ```createListing``` function are validated using ```require```.
+* Inputs to ```createListing``` function are validated using ```require```.
 The listing Title is limited to 32 characters and listing Description to 256 characters.
 Listing Price is required to be greater than zero to prevent underflow.

 * Developed tests to test that a regular user is not able to execute ```onlyAdmin``` functions including assigning themselves as an administrator.